prokopiu/xp12mods/scenery_mods/README.md

 The files go into the folder of each scenery as you see them here.

-- Justsim EDDV 1.0: Fixed lights and ground for winter snow
+- Justsim EDDV 1.0: Fixed lights and ground for winter snow and rain effects
-- Justsim EDDH 1.1: Fixed lights and ground for winter snow
+- Justsim EDDH 1.1: Fixed lights and ground for winter snow and rain effects
-- Justsim EDDC 1.1: Fixed lights and ground for winter snow
+- Justsim EDDC 1.1: Fixed lights and ground for winter snow and rain effects
 - Justsim EDDL 2.0: Fixed lights, ground was ok
+- Digital Design EDDP 1.4: Fixed lights and ground for winter snow and rain effects